apache/pekko-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 actor has at most one write outstanding.
 Recovery is different — it sends tag writes without waiting for acknowledgement, so a persistence id replaying a lot of tagged events is what can make the buffer grow.

 `max-buffer-size` puts a hard upper bound on the number of events one tag writer will hold.
-It is `0` by default, which means no limit.
+It is `unlimited` by default, which means no limit; `off` and `0` mean the same thing.

 ```
 pekko.persistence.cassandra.events-by-tag.max-buffer-size = 100000